 - Follow certain website layout and elements

-Analyze your restaurant website traffic
+Analyze your traffic

 This is crucial because you get to know which page on your site your customers are interested in more, how are their behaviors, etc.